bidderspro/shopify-theme-customization/notesbyusman.md

 ✅ Official Shopify Filters Include:

 Math String Array Other
 plus upcase join date
 minus downcase first default
 times capitalize last money
 divided_by strip_html sort json

 # shopify checks conditions from right to left i.e last condition will be checked first

 # for example:

 {% if product.title contains 'Snowboard' or oroduct.type == 'Snowboard' and product.price < 65000 %}

+# theme.liquid

+this file is where we have the base structure of the theme, each page can use a different layout this is why in this file over here you see theme.liquid. which is default layout that will be used unless you specify otherwise and then for example here we have password.liquid..

+# content_for_layout

+this is a special variable that is available to us in any layout file and this is what controls where the content of the page will render you will normally put these inside the main tag # content_for_header it's important because this is where third party apps inject their javascript and once you discover this in an attempt for imporving the performance of your site, you might be tempted to start parsing this variable and start replacing or removing things through liquid filters shopify can change the structure of this variable without notifying you ahead of time therefore we should not rely on how it is structured now because tomorrow it might be different

+# For General Content:

+{{ content_for_layout }} → Renders the main page content (used in theme.liquid).

+{{ content_for_index }} → Specific to the homepage (used in index.liquid).

+# For Assets & Scripts:

+{{ 'script.js' | asset_url | script_tag }} → Safe way to load JavaScript.
+{{ 'style.css' | asset_url | stylesheet_tag }} → Safe way to load CSS.

+One-line answer:
+Use {% section 'template-name' %} or {% render 'snippet' %} for modular content instead of {{ content_for_layout }}, whose purpose is to dynamically load page-specific content (like product/page/blog templates) in theme.liquid.

+(For detailed safety, avoid modifying content_for_layout directly—let Shopify handle it.) 🚀
+# A common limitation of liquid is
+at time of recording that can not access query parameters or arbitrary query parameters so we might face this issue and try to google it and you may end up in this case

+Query parameters (?key=value) are used for tracking (UTMs), filtering collections, passing temporary data (e.g., ?variant=id), or theme previews (?preview_theme_id), not just for theme modifications—Shopify Liquid can’t natively access arbitrary params, requiring JavaScript/workarounds for dynamic changes.

+(Example: ?view=grid triggers alternate layouts via Liquid’s {% if request.query_params.view == 'grid' %}—but only for whitelisted params.) 🛠️

+# there is a missing file named checkout.liquid
+this file is not present with every theme, and this is basically a layout for the checkout page. it's only available for shopify plus store and that's why we don't see it in every theme and in layout folder. and one thing more even in plus mode checkout.liquid is deprecated
+# sections
+sections are liquid files that allows us to create reusable modules of content that can be customized by Merchants.
+What this mean is that we will only create the HTML structure but the content itself will be added by the Merchant, they can be as customizeable as you need them to be.